Keksuccino/docs_fancymenu/slideshows.md

 > **IMPORTANT**: If you're on Windows, don't forget to turn on [file extensions](https://cdn.discordapp.com/attachments/795308330746511390/801561308012347482/unknown.png), because otherwise you will not be able to see important parts of file names later!
 {.is-warning}

-# Getting Started
+# Adding a Slideshow

-Every slideshow has to be in its own folder **inside** the slideshows directory located at `.minecraft/config/fancymenu/slideshows/`.
+Every slideshow has to be in its own folder **inside** the slideshows directory located at `/config/fancymenu/slideshows/`.

 ![1](https://user-images.githubusercontent.com/35544624/105209961-b823e600-5b4a-11eb-8ed2-1016d3b05815.png)

-To make an slideshow getting recognized as this by the system, it needs to have a properties file located in its home directory.
-So if you've named your slideshow folder "myslideshow" (this is your slideshow home directory), the properties file should be located at `.minecraft/config/fancymenu/slideshows/myslideshow/properties.txt`.
+To make a slideshow get recognized as one by the system, it needs to have a properties file located in its slideshow folder, so if you've named your slideshow folder `myslideshow`, the properties file should be located at `/config/fancymenu/slideshows/myslideshow/properties.txt`.

-**This file always need to be named `properties.txt`!**
+**This file always needs to be named `properties.txt`!**
 For now, only create the **empty** properties file and move on to the next step.

 ![2](https://user-images.githubusercontent.com/35544624/105210016-cbcf4c80-5b4a-11eb-84ad-9aa735340287.png)

-# 2. Adding Images
+## Adding Images

-Sure, the most important part of a slideshow is..well..the images of the slideshow, so it isn't just a cool looking folder.
+A slideshow needs images (duh), so let's add some!

-All images of your slideshow go to an extra folder **inside** the **home directory** of your slideshow.
+All images of your slideshow go to an extra folder **inside** your slideshow folder (`myslideshow` in the example above).
-This folder **have to** be named `images`.
+This folder's name needs to be `images`.

 ![3](https://user-images.githubusercontent.com/35544624/105210833-d9d19d00-5b4b-11eb-8ae7-528ad156e27a.png)

 Now place all your slideshow images in the `images` folder.
-They are being ordered alphabetically (respecting numbers), so just name them something like `image_1`, `image_2` and so on.
+They get ordered alphabetically (respecting numbers), so just name them something like `image_1.jpg`, `image_2.jpg` and so on.
-In my example, `image_1` would be displayed first and `image_2` after.
+In my example, `image_1.jpg` would be displayed first and `image_2.jpg` after.

 ![4](https://user-images.githubusercontent.com/35544624/105211270-58c6d580-5b4c-11eb-851c-46aa31edcdb7.png)

-# 3. Filling the Properties File
+## Adding Content to the Properties File
-Yes, images are a very important part for your slideshow, but now comes the **really** most important part.

-At the beginning, you've created an empty `properties.txt` file in your slideshow home directory.
+At the beginning, you've created an empty `properties.txt` file in your slideshow folder.
-This file needs to be filled with important stuff now.
+This file needs to be filled with some important stuff now.

-Just like with [panoramas](./panoramas), you need to add informations about your slideshow to this file.

 Every slideshow properties file should look like this: